01 of 10

 Perfect for Small Spaces

 It's clear why designers and decor enthusiasts are drawn to Mid-century style—even adding a single piece or two can liven up a space.

-This DIY was created to live as a plant stand, but we think it could also be great for those tight corners you struggle to fill.
+This DIY was created to live as a plant stand, but we think it could also be great for those empty corners.
 A gloriously scented candle or a vase full of flowers atop this chic stand is perfect for a small apartment or a tight entryway.
 While this project requires a power drill and a bit more elbow grease, we think the payoff is worth the extra effort.Continue to 5 of 10 below.

 05 of 10